Tmuat/handmade-by-ellie/README.md

 - When a user adds a product to the shopping bag, the product sku and quantity will be added or updated in the users session.

-#### User Story:

-> As a **annonymous user**, I want to be able to create a shopping bag of one or more items to purchase in one checkout process.

-**Acceptance Criteria**

-- The user will be able to add one or more products to a viewable shopping bag; the items in the shopping bag must accept varying quantities.

-**Implementation**

-- The users session will be used to hold shopping bag details.

-- When a user adds a product to the shopping bag, the product sku and quantity will be added or updated in the users session.

 - When viewing the bag, all items and quantities in the bag will be displayed for the user.

 #### User Story: